 Please accept these comments in opposition to the proposed amendments to Michigan Court Rule 4.201 - ADM File No. 2020-08.
 Procedures utilized to address a once-in-a-hundred-years pandemic should not be made permanent.
 COVID-19 was a unique situation and required extraordinary measures.
-To make permanent the rules of justice designed to assist a public health crisis is neither appropriate nor does it further fair and efficient administration of justice.
+To make permanent, the rules of justice designed to assist a public health crisis is neither appropriate nor does it further fair and efficient administration of justice.
 Rule 4.201 (B)(3)(c): A required affirmation of compliance with local and state health and safety laws in this rule conflicts with MCL 125.530.

-Rule 4.201 (\underline{G})(4): Non-Payment of Rent cases rarely go to a jury trial, so the proposed allowance for a defendant to wait until two days prior to the trial date to demand a jury trial will only provide for unnecessary delaying tactics and place a significant administrative burden on district courts.
+Rule 4.201 (G)(4): Non-Payment of Rent cases rarely go to a jury trial, so the proposed allowance for a defendant to wait until two days before the trial date to demand a jury trial will only provide for unnecessary delaying tactics and place a significant administrative burden on district courts.

-Rule 4.201 (\underline{G})(5)(a) and (b): The proposal to require personal service of process before a default judgement can be entered will further delay the court process.
-When you consider a defendant has already been provided with a written notice from the property owner, and the court has mailed the defendant a notice to appear, this proposal is completely unnecessary and does not advance the goal of ensuring the parties proper review of their claims.
+Rule 4.201 (G)(5)(a) and (b): The proposal to require personal service of process before a default judgment can be entered will further delay the court process.
+When you consider a defendant has already been provided with a written notice from the property owner, and the court has mailed the defendant a notice to appear, this proposal is completely unnecessary.
+It does not advance the goal of ensuring the parties proper review of their claims.

-Rule 4.201 (\underline{G})(5)(d): The proposed rule change to require adjournment of the trial for at least 7 days infringes upon state law - specifically MCL 600.5735(2) - which requires landlord-tenant cases be set for trial no more than 10 days after summons.
+Rule 4.201 (G)(5)(d): The proposed rule change to require adjournment of the trial for at least 7 days infringes upon state law - specifically MCL 600.5735(2) - which requires landlord-tenant cases be set for trial no more than 10 days after summons.

-Rule 4.201: The current proposal treats termination of tenancy cases the same as non-payment of rent cases.
+Rule 4.201: The current proposal treats termination of tenancy cases as non-payment of rent cases.
 This change would further delay court proceedings and add an administrative burden to already overburdened court administrative staff.
-Michigan Law separates these two types of cases for good reason and court rules should not attempt to change that.
+Michigan Law separates these two types of cases for good reason, and court rules should not attempt to change that.

-Rule $4.201 \ (\underline{I})(\underline{3})$: The addition of a 30-day stay of proceedings related to rental assistance application is simply unconstitutional.
+Rule 4.201 (I)(3): The addition of a 30-day stay of proceedings related to rental assistance application is simply unconstitutional.
 State law provides for recovery of possession due to non-payment, and this requirement intrudes upon that pathway.
+I appreciate your consideration of these comments.

-Thank you for your consideration of these comments.
+I appreciate your consideration of these comments.